fadiz911/Messeging_App-Android-/README.md

+app/src/main/res/drawable/chattie_logo.png

-# Messaging App for Android
+# Messaging App for Android (Chattie)

 A simple and secure messaging app for Android that allows users to send and receive messages in real-time.
 Built with modern Android development practices and designed for ease of use.